twkenxtis/IVE-Discord-Bot/readme.md

 Please change your **<$HOME>** to your **home path name** in `settings.json` your chrome or chromium browser install path

 > Linux chrome notify history file path is `"home/<username>/.config/google-chrome/Default/Platform Notifications/000003.log"`

-> If you don't find the file, try to find the file by typing `locate 000003.log` in terminal. or using fzf
+> If you did't find the file, try to find the file by typing `locate 000003.log` in terminal. or using fzf

 back to config folder and open `settings.json` change the <username> and your done.